Translating Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X') into English

 I believe I have the right to tell you what to do in this matter.
 You must stop seeing this man immediately.

 If you do not, my anger will be directed at him.

-The main sense of the Japanese is conveyed, but by supplying extra wording the translation changes Ishigami's blunt assertion of his right to tell Yasuko what to do into something more reticent, making him sound cooler and more reasonable at this point.
+The main sense of the Japanese is adequately conveyed, but by supplying extra wording the translation changes Ishigami's blunt assertion of his right to order Yasuko around into something more reticent, making him sound cooler and more reasonable.

 - 'I believe', and

 - In この男性と別れなさい Kono dansei to wakare-nasai 'Break up with this man', なさい -nasai is translated as 'must' in the English, unlike in the first letter where it is translated as 'should'.
 This matches the greater vehemence of the fourth letter but is still not as strong as the Japanese.

 Ishigami concludes the letter by declaring that he is ready and able to kill Kudō.
 He repeats his threat to get revenge if Yasuko is in a physical relationship with him.